cColds/shopping-cart/README.md

 ## Thoughts

-### I Used quite a few new tools this project, including Tailwind, Vite, React Router, TailwindCSS, and React Testing Library.
+I used quite a few new tools this project, including Tailwind, Vite, React Router, TailwindCSS, and React Testing Library.
 Quite an enlightening project!